 In the Robert Mills / College of Charleston neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 49.1% of residents here.
 This is a higher proportion of walking commuters than we found in 99.8% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-In addition, one of the really interesting characteristics about the Robert Mills / College of Charleston neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+One of the really interesting characteristics about the Robert Mills / College of Charleston neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 1.4% of college-friendly places to live in the state of South Carolina.
+For each of these reasons, the neighborhood is rated among the top 0.5% of college-friendly places to live in the state of South Carolina.

 Also, one of the unique characteristics of the Robert Mills / College of Charleston neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.
-The Robert Mills / College of Charleston neighborhood also has a greater percentage of children living in poverty (53.0%) than found in 95.1% of all U.S. neighborhoods.
-Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.
+Also of note, 53.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Robert Mills / College of Charleston neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.